laisantos94/laisantos94_portfolio/docs/documentation/digital_wallet/index.md

 ![image](../digital_wallet/img/wallet_architecture_information.png)

 ### Navigation
-I usually think about something I learned from a Technical Writing teacher:
+I usually think about something I've learned from a Technical Writing teacher:

 > The documentation is the mirror of the product. {.quote}

- So, in the process of defining the information hierarchy in the navigation and page content structuring, I considered the same hierarchy which I analyzed in the product, in order to lead documentation users in the same direction as the information displayed in the UI.
+ So, in the process of defining the navigation architecture and pages content structuring, I considered the same information hierarchy that I analyzed in the product, in order to lead documentation users in the same direction as the information displayed in the UI.

 ![image](../digital_wallet/img/wallet_architecture_navigation.png)